Terrible Philosophy Covers

 A prospective reader might fairly be misled by this cover, of which it is hard to think a charitable thought.

-And most astonishing of all:
+… and most astonishing of all:

 Leave a Reply